OUR LEGACY

 1918

-Earl Barkdull became owner of the business.
+Earl Barkdull became owner of the family business representing the 2nd generation.

 1926